outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 # Context

-A Consumption Unit (CU) is an immutable, content-addressed entry representing the aggregated value of a user's Acts of Consumption for a Worldwide Day and Bank Account on L2, per the Reflection of Acts of Consumption (June 2025).
+A Consumption Unit (CU) is an immutable, content-addressed entry representing the aggregated value of a user's Acts of Consumption for a Worldwide Day and Bank Account, per the Reflection of Acts of Consumption.
 Each CU is identified off-chain by a Blake3-based preimage and is submitted on-chain by its 32-byte hash (cuHash).
 CUs carry settlement information, worldwide day, and link to the underlying Consumption Record (CR) hashes (and, when applicable, Consumption Record Amendment hashes) providing provenance and breakdown.

 Operational context from the reflection:

 - CRA ingests eligible transactions twice per Worldwide Day and creates CRs, then aggregates them into CUs per Account and Worldwide Day.
 - Deduplication is enforced network-wide by checking that the same CR hash cannot be used in more than one CU.
 - Refunds are modeled as negative CRs and can be reflected in subsequent CUs.

 Creation is permissioned to active Consumption Reflection Agents (CRAs) via the CRA Registry.

-This document describes the on-chain logic and data requirements for the L2 Consumption Unit registry implemented by the upgradeable smart contract ConsumptionUnitUpgradeable.
+This document describes the on-chain logic and data requirements for the L2 Consumption Unit registry implemented by the upgradeable smart contract `ConsumptionUnitUpgradeable`.

 ## Goals

 - Deterministic, append-only registry of consumption units keyed by cuHash
 - Enforce CRA-level access control for submission
 - Capture settlement amounts and worldwide day in a compact form
-- Reference one or more ConsumptionRecord hashes with global uniqueness per CR hash
+- Reference one or more `ConsumptionRecord` hashes with global uniqueness per CR hash
 - Support efficient batch submissions with single-timestamp semantics
 - Remain upgradeable via UUPS with strict owner gating

-## Non-Goals

-- On-chain computation/verification of cuHash or source CR hashes
-- NFT transfer semantics (the registry is not ERC-721 though it reports totalSupply akin to a soulbound index)
-- ZK proof verification (can be added at factory/bridge layers)

 # Decision

-We implement an L2 registry contract using Solidity and the UUPS upgradeable proxy pattern.
+We implement smart contract using Solidity and the UUPS upgradeable proxy pattern.
 Active CRAs submit CUs that are stored by content hash, associated to an owner, and carry settlement context.
 A CU references zero or more CR hashes, each enforced to be globally unique across all CU submissions to prevent double-linking.